AvanzaBank/gs-test/README.md

 ```

-## Zookeeper
+## ZooKeeper

-Since version `2.1.0` this library comes bundled with Zookeeper, and switches to using a Zookeeper based leader selector for GigaSpaces.
+Since version `2.1.0` this library comes bundled with ZooKeeper, and switches to using a ZooKeeper based leader selector for GigaSpaces.

-In order to run tests without Zookeeper, run the tests with system property `-Dcom.avanza.gs.test.zookeeper.disable=true`.
+In order to run tests without ZooKeeper, run the tests with system property `-Dcom.avanza.gs.test.zookeeper.disable=true`.
 In this case, a LUS-based selector will be used.

 ## Maven